openregister/specification/content/proof-def.md

 digital proofs.
 ***

-***
-TODO: Define generic digital proof
-***

-The [hashing algorithm](/glossary/hashing-algorithm) used to compute the digital proofs is defined by each register.

-***
-TODO: Proofs should be signed or at least it should be recommended.
-***

 ## Register proof

-A register proof is a digitally-signed demonstration of the integrity of all entries in a register.
+A **register proof** is a digitally-signed demonstration of the integrity of all entries in a register.
 Given a register proof, it is possible to verify that all of the entries and items are correct, and that the entries are in the correct order.